 With these headphones Sennheiser is still at the top of the league in noise cancelling, although they don’t quite reach the same levels of configurability and depth achieved by Sony’s WH-1000XM3 .

 The Sennheiser PXC 550-II also sounds convincing away from the built-in electronics.
 This can be easily verified in quieter cable operation.
-Due to the lack of an off switch, the headphones can only be used passively when the battery is empty.
 In accordance with the design concept, we focused our attention on the Bluetooth range (AAC with iPhone 8) – with an equally convincing result.

 The closed construction with its dynamic 32 mm drivers simply sounds good, powerful and balanced over the entire listening range.
 This starts with a securely contoured bass that goes to the deepest levels without humming – not even when using the equalizer.
 The PXC 550-II also delivers the necessary tonality and dynamics in the bass.